The Friedreich's Ataxia Treatment Pipeline is a visual tool for communicating the progress of research and development on lead therapeutic candidates.

 Sponsor: PTC Therapeutics

-PTC-743 (previously EPI-743), is a follow-on or "sister" compound to EPI-A0001, which aims to improve mitochondrial and cellular function by targeting 15-lipooxygenase the key enzyme regulator of a pathway of inflammation, oxidative stress and cell death (known as ferroptosis), which has been implicated in CNS disease, including models of Friedreich's ataxia.
+PTC-743 / Vatiquinone (previously EPI-743), is a follow-on or "sister" compound to EPI-A0001, which aims to improve mitochondrial and cellular function by targeting 15-lipooxygenase the key enzyme regulator of a pathway of inflammation, oxidative stress and cell death (known as ferroptosis), which has been implicated in CNS disease, including models of Friedreich's ataxia.
+Vatiquinone has been granted Orphan Drug Designation and Fast Track Designation for FA by the U.S. Food and Drug Administration (FDA).

 Current Stage of Development

-As previously announced in March 2020, PTC initiated the registration-directed Phase 3 MOVE-FA study evaluating PTC743 (aka vatiquinone) in children and young adults with Friedreich ataxia (FA) Vatiquinone has been granted Orphan Drug Designation and Fast Track Designation for FA by the U.S. Food and Drug Administration (FDA).
-According to the PTC website, the Phase 3 MOVE-FA trial is an 18-month parallel arm, placebo-controlled study evaluating vatiquinone versus placebo in approximately 110 children and young adults with FA.
+PTC initiated a registration-directed Phase 3 trial, MOVE-FA study, evaluating vatiquinone in children and young adults with Friedreich ataxia (FA) in January 2021.
+The Phase 3 MOVE-FA trial is an 18-month parallel arm, placebo-controlled study evaluating vatiquinone versus placebo in children and young adults with FA.
 The primary endpoint is the change from baseline in mFARS, with key secondary endpoints assessing ambulation and activities of daily living.
-As of January 2021, the study is currently enrolling at several sites in the US and soon to open at sites in the E.U., Australia and Latin America.
+As of November 2021, the study has completed enrollment with >140 subjects enrolled across 14 sites in 9 different countries.

 Background & History